 Highlands require little in the way of shelter, feed supplements, or expensive grains to achieve and maintain good condition and fitness.
 In fact, Highland cattle seem to enjoy conditions in which many other breeds would perish.
 Cold weather and snow have little effect on them.
 They have been raised as far north as Alaska and the Scandinavian countries.
 They also adapt well to the more southerly climates with successful herds as far south as Texas and Georgia.

 Less than ideal pasture or rangeland is another reason to consider the Highland breed.
-It has been said that the Highland will eat what other cattle pass by…and get fat on it!
+It has been said that the Highland will eat what other cattle pass by.
 The Highland is also an excellent browser, able to clear a brush lot with speed and efficiency.

 The Highland is a disease resistant breed.
 Long lashes and forelocks shield their eyes from flying insects, and as a result, pinkeye and cancer eye are uncommon.
 Highlands do not stress easily, so stress related diseases occur with less frequency.
 And other bovine diseases affect the Highland less, due to the genetic advantages they have achieved.